 - Kneading the dough long, this is done so we are sure that the dough has generated enough gluten to help the pita stretch in the oven without being ruptured.

-- Oven temperature, one of the early tricks that I've been taught is to bake pita bread in an extremely hot oven.
+- Oven temperature: one of the early tricks that I've been taught is to bake pita bread in an extremely hot oven.
 Heat in the oven dries the top of the pita quickly so when steam starts to build up in the center, the surface is sturdy enough to keep that steam in without being ruptured.

 - The kitchen towel thing, back in the old days I used to have some cut up paper kitchen towels to use over and over in baking my pita bread.
 When you leave the pita for the final proof and place it as is on the hot baking sheet, it will bake with one side thick while the other is paper-thin.
 This is not the case when you flip the pita before baking.
 While we will still get one side thinner than the other, the difference is not that huge.

-- Whole wheat pita bread can be frozen once cooled down completely.
-Place in a freezer bag and freeze fr up to 2-3 months.
-To reheat wrap in clean kitchen towel and microwave until thawed.
+Freeze - Whole wheat pita bread can be frozen once cooled down completely.
+Place in a freezer bag and freeze for up to 2-3 months.

 - Pita seriously has endless uses.
 Dip in hummus, tahini, or baba ganoush.